 Scrutinizer is a NetFlow analyzer that can be installed to monitor network traffic managed by compatible switches and routers.
-Scrutinizer can be integrated with Uptime Infrastructure Monitor as a NetFlow dashboard, and can directly link network devices monitored by Scrutinizer to their NetFlow data from each Element's Graphing tab.
-In order to access Scrutinizer, Uptime Infrastructure Monitor needs to be pointed to your installation.
-For more information about using Scrutinizer, see Integrating Scrutinizer with Uptime Infrastructure Monitor.
+Scrutinizer can be integrated with up.time as a NetFlow dashboard, and can directly link network devices monitored by Scrutinizer to their NetFlow data from each Element's Graphing tab.
+In order to access Scrutinizer, up.time needs to be pointed to your installation.